|

 which Sooty is ashamed to say he has done) increases your risk.

-16% Income is Unsustainable"
+"16% Income is Unsustainable" - Not Always True

 The Dutch East India Company founded in 1602 paid over 16% dividend every